 • one dried apricot—16 g

 Sulfur dioxide may cause asthma symptoms, including wheezing, difficulty in breathing and life-threatening reactions.
 It states that most reactions are a result of inhaling sulfur dioxide generated by food containg sulfites while you are eating.
 Actually, you don’t even need to eat it – just inhaling it has the same affect.

 If the dried fruit or wine – or any other packaged food/drink – you buy is sulfite-free, it will proudly say so.
 If it is organic, it will be automatically sulfite-free.
-(Part form wine as they are allowed a certain amount.
+(Part from wine as they are allowed a certain amount.
 I buy sulphur-free wine.)